Imani Jaafar-Mohammad, Esq. Partner

 In addition to her private practice, Imani is an adjunct professor at William Mitchell College of Law.
 Imani also speaks nationwide on issues related to American Muslims.
 National Public Radio, Minnesota Public Radio, and WCCO Radio featured Imani as a guest.
 Minnesota Law and Politics magazine and the book A Peace of My Mind by John Noltner also featured Imani's work.
 Several venues invited Imani to speak including the Minnesota Department of Human Rights, Advocates for Human Rights, and colleges and universities across the country.
 Imani teaches several Continuing Legal Education courses for a variety of organizations on Islamic issues throughout the Twin Cities.

-Imani was named a "Rising Star" by Minnesota Super Lawyers in 2013 and an "Up and Coming Attorney" by
+Imani was named a "Rising Star" by Minnesota Super Lawyers (2013 & 2014) and an "Up and Coming Attorney" by

 Minnesota Lawyer in 2009 for her professional work and volunteer contributions.
 Imani also received the Judge Varco Pro Bono Service Award in 2013 from the 10th District Bench for her outreach and educational efforts on religious and cultural diversity issues in the courts.